 Speaking of traffic, you’ll also want to find a site that’s set back a little off the road if possible.
 Though cars moving through a campground will be going slowly, they’re noisy and if you’re camping with dogs or children, you’ll want to give them a wide berth.
 And finally, make sure you’re not too close to any major bodies of water.
 Try to pitch your tent at least 200 feet away from any lakes or rivers so that you’re safe when moving around in the dark.

 You’ve made it camp!
 Now, having a proper, hands-free light source that isn’t the light on your iPhone is essential for camping.
 There’s nothing like trying to pack up your food in pitch darkness or struggling with your sleeping pad while holding a flashlight between your teeth.

-Make sure you pack your headlamp and extra batteries so you can cook, sort your gear and safely find the toilets with both hands free.
+Make sure you pack your best headlamp and extra batteries so you can cook, sort your gear and safely find the toilets with both hands free.
 If you’re car camping, you might also bring camping lamps to keep your campsite well-lit, but these are not a great substitute when making your way through the woods at night.

 7. Not bringing waterproof layers

 You can’t control the weather, but when it comes to waterproofing, an ounce of prevention is worth a pound of cure.
 The thing about getting drenched while camping is there’s no real way to dry off again.
 Wet clothes inside your tent mean damp, uncomfortable conditions and if you’re using a down sleeping bag, you could be in for a cold night.